Cognigy/Documentation/docs/insights/dashboards/goals.md

 ### Cost Savings

-Displays the amount of the money saved for each goal completed within the selected time frame.
+Displays the amount of the money saved for each goal completed within the selected time span.
 You can analyze cost savings across different goals, identify the most cost-effective processes, and optimize resource allocation.

 Source table: